Putin Says Deadly Mall Fire In Central Russia Due To 'Criminal Negligence'

 "How could this possibly happen?
 What's the reason?"
 Putin said at a meeting with the task force dealing with the fire, according to comments distributed by his press office.

-Putin's remarks, carried on state television, came hours after Kremlin spokesman Dmitry Peskov told reporters on Monday that it was too early to say whether local officials had failed in Kemerovo, a city located about 2,000 miles east of Moscow.
+Putin's remarks came hours after Kremlin spokesman Dmitry Peskov told reporters on Monday that it was too early to say whether local officials had failed in Kemerovo, a city located about 2,000 miles east of Moscow.
+In video shown on state television, Putin was shown meeting families of victims.

-The Moscow Times said that a security guard was believed to have turned off the mall's fire alarm after it was triggered by the fire.
+Investigators said that the fire alarm system had not been working in the week leading up to the fire; however, The Moscow Times said that a security guard was believed to have turned it off after the fire triggered the alarm.

 Large crowds gathered to mourn the victims as well as protest the official response to the tragedy.

-On social media in Russia, some users claimed that the official death toll of 64 from the fire had been deliberately understated.
+NPR's Lucian Kim reports from Moscow that many of the city's residents believe that the authorities are lying about the death toll — that it is actually much higher than reported.

-The region's Deputy Governor Vladimir Chernov showed up at the rally to dismisses the rumors of hundreds of unreported deaths.
+The region's Deputy Governor Vladimir Chernov showed up at the rally to dismiss the rumors of hundreds of unreported deaths.
 He said he was ready to resign if the people wanted that.

 The crowd responded "Resign, resign!"